 In developing countries around the world, poor families often walk miles just to collect water from contaminated ponds, streams or holes in the ground.
-Drinking this water leads to diarrhea, typhoid and cholera.
+Drinking this water leads to illnesses like typhoid and cholera.

 In addition to bringing clean water into these thirsty communities, our partners also offer them hygiene training and the hope of Christ.
-For families in the Diocese of Karonga in Malawi and those served by the Kobonal Haiti Mission in Haiti, your help will have a life-transforming impact for generations to come!
+For families in places like the Diocese of Chipata in Zambia and those served by the Kobonal Haiti Mission in Haiti, your help will have a life-transforming impact for generations to come!

-In developing countries around the world like Malawi and Haiti, the search for clean water can be overwhelming.
+In developing countries around the world like Zambia and Haiti, the search for clean water can be overwhelming.
 Women and girls wake up long before the sun rises to collect water from contaminated sources, such as shallow holes in dried riverbeds, ponds or streams.
-In parts of Central America, communities will try to dig their own wells, but these are often too shallow to be effective.
-Sadly, drinking this water results in illnesses such as diarrhea, cholera and E. coli infections.
+In parts of Central America, families are forced to dig their own wells that are often too shallow and operate with broken pumps.
+Sadly, drinking this water frequently results in illnesses such as cholera and E. coli.

 Worldwide, over 2.2 billion people don’t have access to water at home, and rural communities are the most affected.
-In Haiti, 43% of families in rural areas drink from unimproved sources of water, and in Malawi, 9% of rural families collect water from unimproved sources.
+In Haiti, 43% of families in rural areas drink from unimproved sources of water, and in Zambia, 43.4% of rural families collect water from unimproved sources.
 Source: CIA World Factbook

 Cross Catholic Outreach partners with ministries around the world to deliver clean water and spiritual refreshment in the name of Christ.
 Two of our partners providing clean water are the Kobonal Haiti Mission and the Diocese of Karonga in Malawi.